OWASP/www-chapter-jacksonville/index.md

 May 13, 2019 - Guest Speaker Lev Shaket - GatsbyJs and AWS Lambda // Statically generate passphrases with dreidelware.org

 June 10, 2019 - Guest speaker Travis Phillips - Pwntools

-Be sure to sign up at our Meetup page https://www.meetup.com/OWASP-Jacksonville-Chapter/

 July 8, 2019 - Kevin Johnson CEO and owner of Secure Ideas LLC, - OWASP WishBook, an incite into OWASP projects and how you can contribute.